1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1954 Nickel

 The reverse presents a front view of Monticello, Jefferson’s Virginia mansion, rendered in architectural detail.
-Below the building, “MONTICELLO” appears on a ribbon.
-The motto “E PLURIBUS UNUM” is positioned at the top edge of the coin.
-“FIVE CENTS” curves slightly after “MONTICELLO,” while “UNITED STATES OF AMERICA” follows along the base.
+Below the building, “MONTICELLO” appears on a ribbon, while “E PLURIBUS UNUM” sits at the top edge and “FIVE CENTS” curves below.

-Mintmarks for Denver (D) and San Francisco (S) appear to the right of Monticello, while Philadelphia coins bear no mintmark.
+Mintmarks for Denver (D) and San Francisco (S) appear to the right of Monticello near the rim, while Philadelphia coins bear no mintmark.

 Other Features Of The 1954 Nickel